radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-1-0.md

 - OIDC support for SSO into the Control Panel isn't supported yet.
 - Comparing differences between an extracted schema file and the current backend data source schemas in the Data Catalog isn't supported yet.
 - developer.radiantlogic.com site is in the process of having broken links and missing images fixed.
+- Admin section > Access Tokens to call the RadiantOne API aren't supported yet.
+- Upgrades to v8.1 from earlier versions of RadiantOne aren't supported yet.
+- Self-managed deployments of v8.1 using Helm charts is expected mid-July 2024.

 For known issues reported after the release, please see the Radiant Logic Knowledge Base: